-My research addresses the responses of the indicators of aquatic ecosystem services to natural and human disturbances in forested headwater streams, particularly organic matter and nutrient processing.
-As I am within the NSERC Canadian Network for Aquatic Ecosystem services (CNAES), I have been collaborating with scholars and students on projects undertaken at broad geographic scales, which seek to benefit future management of forest and water resources in Canada.
+My Ph.D. research addresses the responses of the indicators of aquatic ecosystem services to natural and human disturbances in forested headwater streams, particularly organic matter and nutrient processing.
+As I was within the NSERC Canadian Network for Aquatic Ecosystem services (CNAES), I collaborated with scholars and students on projects undertaken at broad geographic scales, which sought to benefit future management of forest and water resources in Canada.
 In addition, I have begun to more actively communicate research findings with the general public.
 Examples include field assistance provided to a study of ecosystem service recovery in coastal rainforests (see descriptions), and sharing my work in the form of a science communication video and guided tour to UBC Forestry alumni.

-I have been invited as an ad hoc reviewer for Freshwater Science, Hydrobiologia, Journal of Environmental Management, Journal of Molluscan Studies, Marine and Freshwater Behaviour and Physiology, PLOS One, Science of the Total Environment, and Zoological Studies.
+I have been invited as an ad hoc reviewer for Aquatic Ecology, Austral Ecology, Ecology, Journal of Environmental Management, Freshwater Science, Hydrobiologia, Journal of Molluscan Studies, Limnology, Marine and Freshwater Behaviour and Physiology, PLOS One, Science of the Total Environment, and Zoological Studies (see my Publon profile).
 I previously served as a social media manager on the Student Resources Committee of the Society for Freshwater Science, and ran a blog of bibliographic links to early view articles in freshwater sciences.

 In 2015, I was offered the NSERC Canada Graduate Scholarship-Doctoral (CGS D) and the Killam Doctoral Scholarship (in title), which are among the top graduate awards available in Canada and at UBC respectively.